ivanZanardi/pyharm/README.md

+# PyHarm
-# torchrbf: Radial Basis Function Interpolation in PyTorch
+### Radial Basis Function Interpolation in PyTorch
+---

-This is a PyTorch module for [Radial Basis Function (RBF) Interpolation](https://en.wikipedia.org/wiki/Radial_basis_function_interpolation), which is translated from [SciPy's implemenation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html).
+This is a PyTorch module for [Radial Basis Function (RBF) Interpolation](https://en.wikipedia.org/wiki/Polyharmonic_spline), which is translated from [SciPy's implemenation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html).
 This implementation benefits from GPU acceleration, making it significantly faster and more suitable for larger interpolation problems.

 ## Installation
 ```